MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 The following examples show how to apply these calculations when you use Windows Server 2012 R2 or an earlier version.

-**Example 1: Time differs by four minutes**
+### Example 1: Clock time off by four minutes

-Your time is 11:05 and the time sample that you received from a peer and believe to be correct is 11:09.
+Your computer clock time is 11:05 and the actual current time is 11:09:

 > **PhaseCorrectRate** = 1
 >